-Executive Director: Carol Penchuk is the primary liaison with Alberta Education and our board of directors.
-She also manages the financial aspects of the organization.
+Paula Carby is the primary liaison with Alberta Education and our board of directors.
+She oversees daily operations of the organization and is responsible for staffing, intakes, community networking, staff in-services and also manages the financial aspects of the organization.

 Annette Eckel coordinates fundraising efforts and manages administration, assisting new families and supporting current ones.

 Each child is an individual with unique needs.
 Their program is based on their strengths and needs.
 Your child's program may include one or more of the following therapists:

 These teachers are responsible for overseeing the development and implementation of the Individual Program Plan.
 They provide consultation to the child, family and Child Development Specialist in the areas of cognition, socialization and behavior.
 The Certificated Teachers facilitate contact with external organizations or individuals involved with the child as needed.

 Will provide direct therapy for the child as well as consultation to the family and child development specialists in areas of speech and augmentative alternative communication (AAC).
 They will provide equipment, strategies and modification to maximize the child's ability to communicate their wants, needs and ideas.

 The CDS will provide support for the child in the home, at preschool and in the community.
 They will work collaboratively with the child's family and the G.R.I.T.
 Education and Therapy Teams to implement the Individual Program Plan.